chewblacka/zsh/.github/README.md

 The install script installs [antidote](https://getantidote.github.io/) which then installs and manages my zsh plugins including [romkatv's powerlevel10k](https://github.com/romkatv/powerlevel10k) zsh theme.
-On first run p10k run it's setup script allowing you to customize the look & feel of zsh.
+On first run p10k will go through it's setup script allowing you to customize the look & feel of zsh.